rjlozano58/giphy-project/README.md

 #### Starter Code

-- [ ] Read through the HTML starter code to understand the organization and class names given.
+- [x] Read through the HTML starter code to understand the organization and class names given.
-- [ ] Go to the API request URL [here](https://api.giphy.com/v1/gifs/search?q=puppy&rating=pg&api_key=tTVMCPwEb1NapUWHla1pBNt4jKlfEqo1) to see how the API request is set up.
+- [x] Go to the API request URL [here](https://api.giphy.com/v1/gifs/search?q=puppy&rating=pg&api_key=tTVMCPwEb1NapUWHla1pBNt4jKlfEqo1) to see how the API request is set up.

 ### Day 1 Goal 2: Write a fetch request to the API

-- [ ] Declare a variable that stores the following API request URL: https://api.giphy.com/v1/gifs/search?q=puppy&rating=pg&api_key=tTVMCPwEb1NapUWHla1pBNt4jKlfEqo1
+- [x] Declare a variable that stores the following API request URL: https://api.giphy.com/v1/gifs/search?q=puppy&rating=pg&api_key=tTVMCPwEb1NapUWHla1pBNt4jKlfEqo1
-- [ ] Write the fetch request that logs the entire API request to the console
+- [x] Write the fetch request that logs the entire API request to the console

 ### Day 1 Goal 3: Navigate the API request to return a gif

-- [ ] Navigate through the API request URL to return only the first gif in the array
+- [√] Navigate through the API request URL to return only the first gif in the array
-  - [ ] HINT: Work your way through the layers one at a time (check your console every time!) to find where the original image URLs are stored
+  - [√] HINT: Work your way through the layers one at a time (check your console every time!) to find where the original image URLs are stored
-- [ ] Update your API request so that only the original image URL is logged to the console
+- [√] Update your API request so that only the original image URL is logged to the console

 #### Wrap